agraef/raptor7/README.md

 #### Hercules DJ Control

 [Hercules](https://www.hercules.com) offers an entire series of DJ controllers which can be used with Raptor.
-True to the nature of this very interesting class of devices, the Raptor implementation supports two decks and offers some fancy performance controls that are not available on the other control surfaces.
-This is the most comprehensive device support to date, which ties in deeply with Raptor's internal interfaces, and also includes device feedback (flashing blinkenlights galore) if you connect the controller to Pd's second MIDI output port.
+The driver has been tested with the Inpulse 200 MK2 and Inpulse 500, but as there are so many variants of these devices, it is still considered a bit experimental at this time.
+True to the nature of this very interesting class of devices, the Raptor implementation supports two separate decks and offers some fancy performance controls that are not available on the other control surfaces.
+It also sports a lot of useful device feedback if you connect the controller to Pd's second MIDI output port.

-I only have the Inpulse 200 MK2 and Inpulse 500 to test right now, thus support for these devices is still considered a bit experimental.
-Also, proper documentation of the many features of the Raptor implementation still needs to be written.
-There's a fairly comprehensive overview in the comment section at the beginning of the MIDI map in data/djcontrol.map, however, so please check that file for details if you want to give it a go.
+Note that you need to assign *deck numbers* to each Raptor instance to enable the 2-deck functionality.
+A working example can be found in the raptors2.pd patch included in the distribution.
+There's a fairly comprehensive overview in the comment section at the beginning of the accompanying MIDI map in data/djcontrol.map, so please make sure to read those notes for further setup and usage instructions.

 ## Quirks and Limitations